 K2/Kepler Mission: Kepler’s Second Light

-After completing its nominal mission, Kepler operations were suspended due to a reaction wheel failure, but today an exciting new science mission, K2, has been funded.
+After completing its nominal mission, Kepler operations were suspended due to a reaction wheel failure, but today an exciting new science mission, K2/Kepler has been funded.
 Ball engineers devised an innovative way to control pointing in the spacecraft by managing solar pressure and using thrusters.
-The K2 mission provides an opportunity to continue Kepler’s ground breaking discoveries in the field of exoplanets and expand its role into new astrophysical observations.
+The K2/Kepler mission provides an opportunity to continue Kepler’s ground breaking discoveries in the field of exoplanets and expand its role into new astrophysical observations.

-K2 will perform a series of 80-day campaigns that use the proven Kepler spacecraft team to conduct new research into planet formation, young stars, stellar structure, evolution and activity, and extragalactic science.
-K2 will observe tens of thousands of stars per campaign and will transmit science data to the ground once every 80 days.
-K2 will search for new planets around bright stars and habitable worlds around M class stars to help pave the way for future missions like the Transiting Exoplanet Satellite Survey and the James Webb Space Telescope.
+K2/Kepler will perform a series of 80-day campaigns that use the proven Kepler spacecraft team to conduct new research into planet formation, young stars, stellar structure, evolution and activity, and extragalactic science.
+K2/Kepler will observe tens of thousands of stars per campaign and will transmit science data to the ground once every 80 days.
+K2/Kepler will search for new planets around bright stars and habitable worlds around M class stars to help pave the way for future missions like the Transiting Exoplanet Satellite Survey and the James Webb Space Telescope.

 UPDATE: NASA Headquarters has approved the K2/Kepler mission and funded it for 2 years.
 According to the NASA 2014 Astrophysics Senior Review Report:

 “This is an outstanding mission and we look forward to the results from the program.
 K2/Kepler uniquely addresses a range of observational goals and is expected to engage a broad community of scientists.”